^

 Consequences after the procedure

-Despite the fact that the named methods of getting rid of kidney stones are minimally invasive procedures, the consequences after their implementation take place and include pain in the lumbar region and the presence of blood in the urine.
-Unpleasant sensations, including pain, as well as problems with urination, can cause swelling of the kidney after crushing stones.
+Despite the fact that the named methods of getting rid of kidney stones are minimally invasive procedures, the consequences after their implementation do occur and include pain in the lumbar region and the presence of blood in the urine.
+Unpleasant sensations, including pain, as well as problems with urination can cause swelling of the kidney after crushing stones.

-The development of infection is indicated by a subfebrile or significantly increased temperature after crushing the stone.
+The development of an infection is indicated by a subfebrile or significantly elevated temperature after the stone is crushed.

-Possible long-term consequences after the procedure lead to functional kidney failure, nephrogenic hypertension, ischemia and calcification of renal tissues.
+Possible long-term consequences after the procedure lead to functional renal failure, nephrogenic hypertension, ischemia and calcification of renal tissue.

 Complications after the procedure

-After the nephrolithotripsy procedure, there may be complications in the form of an allergic reaction to anesthesia, nausea, cardiac disorders (changes in heart rate), as well as damage to the parenchyma, resulting in prolonged hematuria, subcapsular or intraparenchymal hematoma in the kidney after stone crushing, [15] acute renal failure, glomerulonephritis abscess.
-[16], [17]
+After the nephrolithotripsy procedure, complications may occur in the form of an allergic reaction to anesthesia, nausea, cardiac disorders (changes in heart rate), as well as damage to the parenchyma, resulting in prolonged hematuria, subcapsular or intraparenchymal hematoma in the kidney after crushing stones, [ 14 ] acute renal failure, glomerulonephritis, perirenal abscess. [ 15 ], [ 16 ]

 Care after the procedure

-In principle, after the lithotripsy procedure, care and rehabilitation are reduced to the use of up to 1.5-2 liters of water per day and a temporary (up to one and a half to two months) restriction of physical activity, the diet should also be followed after crushing kidney stones, in more detail:
+In principle, after the lithotripsy procedure, care and rehabilitation are reduced to drinking up to 1.5-2 liters of water per day and temporary (up to one and a half to two months) limitation of physical activity, and a diet after crushing kidney stones should also be followed, more details:

-In case of an increase in temperature, antibacterial drugs are prescribed; with hematuria exceeding the permissible five to seven days, as well as with the formation of a hematoma in the kidney, bed rest and the use of hemostatic agents are supposed.
-[18]
+In case of an increase in temperature, antibacterial drugs are prescribed; in case of hematuria exceeding the permissible five to seven days, as well as in case of the formation of a hematoma in the kidney, bed rest and the use of hemostatic agents are prescribed. [ 17 ]

 You are reporting a typo in the following text: